-IFC has invested more than $1 billion in private-sector banks via its Banking on Women program and has provided advisory services to banks that want to better serve the women’s market.
-We enable financial institutions to better address the needs of women-owned small and medium enterprises.
+IFC invested almost $2 billion in women-owned and women-led SMEs through private-sector banks under its Banking on Women program and has provided advisory services to banks that want to better serve the women’s market.

 IFC's women's entrepreneurship training helps strengthen the management skills of owners, managers, and staff of small and medium enterprises.
 The training includes online and off-line modules on leadership, finance, and management.
 It also enables women entrepreneurs to flexibly tap into the knowledge of their peers and to receive business coaching.

 The SME Finance Forum is a global network for knowledge-sharing and promoting best practices that help increase access to finance for small and medium-sized enterprises.
-The Forum provides a strong base for on- and off-line services, including a comprehensive website, announcements of events, and an active LinkedIn Group.
 The G-20 countries’ Global Partnership for Financial Inclusion launched the Forum under IFC Management.

 The program, undertaken by Bank of Palestine in West Bank and Gaza, combines access to tailored financial products with nonfinancial services, including networking, mentoring, coaching, and business information to boost the growth of women-owned small and medium enterprises and achieve business results for the Bank.
 The highlight of the program was the IFC-led Felestineya Mini-MBA program—whose results are highlighted in the case studies, English/Arabic, and the Full Evaluation Report.